larryzhang95/Data-Science-For-Mental-Health/README.md

 - Extracting MRMR Feature Embeddings
 - Extracting geMaps Feature Embeddings
-- Creating example demo for Bipolar Disorder.
-Will Be used for NeuroLex Demo

 Future Work:
 - Add in NLP Model(s) in parallel to to Voice/Audio Model(s)